 So, you’ve created a website that is compliant to ADA standards.
 Congrats!
 By doing this, you are already ahead of the curve of many companies that haven’t yet realized the importance of ADA compliance in websites.
-(Side note: if you’re not yet familiar with ADA, we have many posts on the Atilus blog about what it is, why you need it, and how to achieve it).
+(Side note: if you’re not yet familiar with ADA, find out more here about what it is, why you need it, and how to achieve it).

 An important element of ADA compliance is not just developing a website but maintaining it.
 While the code and content on your site may be within WCAG standards, as you make changes and updates to the website, your changes could affect that.
 You don’t want to go through all the time and effort into this process only to face trouble down the line because of a change you made after that fact.
 Here are some ways you can maintain your website’s ADA compliance.